jerrylin1218/coa_ui/README.md

 ```
 sudo apt install npm
 make install-deps

+# Or with docker
+sudo apt install docker
 ```

 2. Run the application

 ```
 make run

+# Or with docker
+make prod-run
 ```

 ## View the Site